Spurs close in on last-16 berth with 4-0 rout of Red Star

 Son made it 2-0 in the 57th minute when he buried a left-footed shot from eight metres into the roof of the net from a flowing move as Spurs broke out of their own half, with Dele Alli feeding the Korean forward.

-With Red Star reeling, Son added the third four minutes later after another lightning Spurs break, blasting in a first-time shot from close range following an inch-perfect low cross by left back Danny Rose.
+With Red Star reeling, Son added the third four minutes later after another lightning Spurs break, blasting in a first-time shot at the far post following an inch-perfect low cross by left back Danny Rose.

-Late substitute Eriksen added the gloss when he tucked the ball past goalkeeper Milan Borjan at the near post after another fine assist by the lively Rose.
+Late substitute Eriksen added the gloss when he tucked the ball past goalkeeper Milan Borjan after another fine assist by the lively Rose.

 (Writing by Zoran Milosavljevic; Editing by Pritha Sarkar)